Durbois/aws-terraform/README.md

 - Create an AWS Keypair to connect to the EC2 Instance

 ToDo:
-- create asg with min 1, max 2 --> https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/autoscaling_group#instance_generations
+- create asg with min 1, max 2 (done)
-- Make sure you can connect from the created instances
+- Make sure you can connect from the created instances (done)
 - create az where your instances should launch --> update the draw.io diagramm
 - integrated an elb on top of the ASG
 - Work with environment workspaces [tst, prd]